Méret Oppenheim: Career

 Oppenheim's best known artwork is Object (Le Déjeuner en fourrure) [Object (Breakfast in Fur)] (1936).
-Oppenheim's Object consists of a teacup, saucer and spoon that she covered with fur from a Chinese gazelle.
-The fur represents an affluent woman; the cup, hollow yet round, can evoke female genitalia; the spoon, with its phallic shape, further eroticizes the hairy object.
-Originally spurred by a conversation Oppenheim had with Pablo Picasso and his lover Dora Maar in café Deux Magots about a fur bracelet she was wearing, Oppenheim created Object to liberate the saucer, spoon, and teacup from their original functions as consumer objects.
-Viewers are thus able to feel emotions of joy and wonder when observing Object while also questioning the functionality of each of its components.
-The artwork's title, developed by Breton, was inspired by both Leopold Sacher-Masoch's novel Venus in Furs and Edouard Manet's Dejeuner sur l’herbe.
-During the same year of its creation, Object was purchased by Alfred Barr for the collection of the Museum of Modern Art in New York and was included in the museum's first Surrealist exhibition titled Fantastic Art: Dada and Surrealism.
-Oppenheim was willing to sell her artwork for one thousand Swiss francs, but Barr only offered her 250 Swiss francs and she accepted.
-This was the first Surrealist artwork that the museum acquired, and Oppenheim became known as the First Lady of MoMA.
+Oppenheim's Object consists of a teacup, saucer and spoon that she covered with fur (she thought it was from a Chinese gazelle, though MoMA determined that it is not).
+Fur arguably represents affluence.
+The cup, hollow yet round, can evoke female genitalia; the spoon, with its phallic shape, adds another erotic note.
+Object was inspired by a conversation Oppenheim had with Pablo Picasso and his lover Dora Maar at the Café de Flore in Paris.
+As they admired a fur bracelet Oppenheim had designed, Picasso, according to one version of the story Oppenheim told, said everything could be covered in fur, even a cup and saucer.
+Oppenheim created Object after Breton invited her to participate in an exhibition of Surrealist objects at the Galerie Charles Ratton in Paris.
+By covering the tea service with fur, Oppenheim achieved a Surrealist goal by liberating the saucer, spoon, and teacup from their original functions as consumer objects.
+Viewers experienced various emotions as they observed Object, which was rendered dysfunctional.
+The artwork's long title was created by Breton (Oppenheim referred to it simply as Object), who combined Leopold Sacher-Masoch's novel Venus in Furs with Edouard Manet's Dejeuner sur l’herbe.
+During the year of its creation, Object was purchased by Alfred Barr, who hoped to place it in the permanent collection of the Museum of Modern Art in New York, where it was included in the museum's landmark exhibition Fantastic Art: Dada and Surrealism.
+Due to this purchase, Oppenheim was thought to be the first woman in the museum's permanent collection, and she was dubbed "the First Lady of MoMA."
+But Barr, who bought the work with his own money, was unable to get conservative trustees to accept it, and it did not enter the permanent collection until 1963 (it entered the museum’s study collection in 1946, where it was unseen for many years).